Stericycle: Services

+Beyond services related to healthcare wastes, in some markets the company has expanded its offerings to include management of certain hazardous wastes as well as patient transport and medical courier services.
 Stericycle offers secure information destruction, for both paper and hard drive, through Shred-it.

-The company also offers compliance training primarily through online courses focused on applying industry regulations related to information security, human resources, medical billing, and patient communications.
+The company also offers compliance training primarily through online courses focused on applying industry regulations related to information security, human resources, medical billing, and other topics.
 They have also developed training software related to compliance.

-Additionally, they have a communications team that coordinates call centers in emergencies and assists with waste management messaging.
+During the COVID-19 pandemic, the company managed the transportation, treatment, and disposal of potentially infectious items.
+The company developed strategies for PPE disposal, including a waste pickup and mailback option.
+In 2021, Stericycle and UPS partnered through UPS Healthcare, creating a system to manage the reverse logistics of medical waste, including the transportation, treatment, and disposal of waste.

+Beginning in 2021, Stericycle has published an annual Healthcare Workplace Safety Trend Report, which analyzes issues within the medical workplace, including comparisons of day-to-day stress on a yearly basis, and the importance of medical waste management.

 UK

 The company has a contract for collection and disposal services to around 700 GP practices across Hampshire and Isle of Wight, Buckinghamshire, Surrey, Sussex, Oxfordshire and Berkshire and acute NHS trusts in England.
 In 2020 it suffered from capacity problems and failed to collect clinical waste routinely from 139 practices during September and October.
 245 collections were missed.
 They said that the NHS was producing significantly higher volumes of clinical waste than expected because of the amount of Personal protective equipment being used.